-Choose the correct modal verbs of deduction for each gap below.
+Choose all the correct modal verbs of deduction for each gap below.
+In some sentences there are TWO possible correct answers.

 Modal verbs of deduction – summary chart